 A maximum of two cartridges is allowed in the shotgun at any one time.
 Shotgun cartridges may be up to 32g (1 1/8oz).

 There are many clay target shotgun competitions, which vary in the type of targets thrown, the angle, height and speed at which they are thrown, and the field layouts from which shooters shoot.

-The area of clay target shotgun shooting that has shown the greatest growth worldwide in recent years is Sporting Clays.
-This competition is usually set up in a natural bushland setting, with the traps presenting clay targets that simulate hunting a variety of game such as ducks, rabbits, quail and pheasants.
+This competition is usually set with traps presenting clay targets that simulate hunting a variety of game such as ducks, rabbits, quail and pheasants.
 The traps can be concealed in the bush or on towers, with the targets only visible in cleared areas.

-The targets can be shot over a course of six or seven ‘stands’, where shooters are shown targets in singles or doubles of various sizes and colors, and shoot each station with their squad of five or six shooters in turn.
+The targets can be shot over a course of six or seven ‘stands’, where shooters are shown targets in singles or doubles of various sizes and colours, and shoot each station with their squad of five or six-shooters in turn.
 Most courses comprise 25 targets and the degree of difficulty can vary from easy to extremely hard.

 Trap and Skeet

 We do not currently operate trap and Skeet as a subdiscipline.
 If you would like to become the Discipline Captain for this please contact the committee.

 Low Field (or Field) Shotgun is shot off pads that are either level with or 1m back from the front of the trap house.
 They may also be 1m either above or below the trap.
 There are 10 shooting pads, five on either side of the trap house, that are placed 1.2 to 1.8m apart.
 The shooting pads are 3 to 5m from the trap house.
 Squads of up to six competitors shoot alternately from their designated positions.
 Competitors will rotate over the 10 positions, five at a time, until the competition is completed.